-No CPA exam preparation is complete without a final review.
+No CPA exam prep course is complete without a final review.
 With all the information you have to process and internalize you simply have to go over it all again before the exam.
 Now we’re not talking about pulling an all-nighter before the day of the exam.
 Given the the type and amount of material we’re concerned with here you have to give yourself more time and be more methodical.
 Here are some ideas.

 Gather as You Go Along

 You need to keep in mind that you will be going over all this material again at the end.
 Therefore, make sure you take good notes along the way on the important material.
 You can use this information to create a guide for your final review.